Jehudi Ashmun

-Jehudi Ashmun (April 21, 1794 – August 25, 1828) was an American religious leader and social reformer from New England who became involved in the American Colonization Society.
+Jehudi Ashmun (April 21, 1794 – August 25, 1828) was an American religious leader and social reformer from New England who helped lead efforts by the American Colonization Society to "repatriate" African Americans to a colony in West Africa.
 It founded the colony of Liberia in West Africa as a place to resettle free people of color from the United States.

 Ashmun emigrated to Monrovia, Liberia in 1822, where he served as the United States government's agent (de facto governor) for two different terms: one from August 1822 until April 1824, and another from August 1824 until March 1828.
+His wife died there.
 Suffering ill health, he returned to the United States and died later that year.

 Early life and education

 Born in Champlain, New York, in 1794, Ashmun first studied at Middlebury College in Vermont.
 During his senior year, he studied at the University of Vermont.
 After graduation, he was ordained in Maine as a minister.

 Marriage and family

 Ashmun married in 1818 and his wife accompanied him to Bangor, Maine, where he took his first position.